$L^2$ Fr\"olicher inequalities: Injectivity of projectors

 Let $D_h$ be self-adjoint operators on a Hilbert space $H$ for $h\in[0,1]$.
 Then $D_h$ is said to converge to $D_0$ in the \emph{norm resolvent sense} for $h\to0$ if $R_\lambda(D_h)\to R_\lambda(D_0)$ in norm for all $\lambda\in\C$ with $\img \lambda\ne0$.

-We recall the following criterium for convergence in the norm resolvent sense which will be used in the next section. \begin{lemma}[{\cite[Theorem VIII.25(b)]{RS1}}] Let $\{D_h\}_{h\in[0,1]}$ be self adjoint operators on a Hilbert space $H$ with common domain $D$.
+We recall the following criterium for convergence in the norm resolvent sense which will be used in the next section. \begin{lemma}[{\cite[Theorem VIII.25(b)]{RS1}}] Let $\{D_h\}_{h\in[0,1]}$ be self-adjoint operators on a Hilbert space $H$ with common domain $D$.
 Endow $D$ with the graph norm of $D_0$.
 If

 for $h\to0$, then $D_h\to D_0$ in the norm resolvent sense. \end{lemma}